 You work for a medium-sized corporation that produces products from coconuts.
 Originally, the firm only produced coconut milk and cream, but it has branched out over time and now also produces coconut water, oil, lotions, and other related products from what was originally viewed as waste.

 The business still creates large volumes of coconut husks and shells, most of which end up in the local landfill or burned in open piles.
-New legislation is being enacted which will significantly increase the cost of disposing of organic materials in the landfill, while present even larger fines for the burning of that waste.
+New legislation is being enacted which will significantly increase the cost of disposing organic materials in the landfill, while levying larger fines for the burning of that waste.

-Your CEO has become aware of environmental issues in recent years and has been looking for ways to reduce the firm’s environmental impacts in general.
-They asked your team to research possibilities for re-using the rest of the firm’s waste and to look for ways to do so that are as environmentally-friendly as possible.
+Your leadership team has become aware of environmental issues in recent years and has been looking for ways to reduce the firm’s environmental impacts in general.
+You are asked to lead a project that will to research possibilities for re-using the rest of the firm’s waste and to look for ways to do so that are as environmentally-friendly as possible.
 They also gave you a second mandate of finding a way to make the changes not make the firm worse off financially by the changes.

 In looking at ways to divert this waste from the landfill, so that it might be put to more productive uses, you’ve been asked to first discuss the firm’s core competencies.
 From there, you can start to dig into possibilities.